"MEDICINE AND HEALTH CARE" Term Paper Section

 $133

-SPECIAL HALF OFF SALE TODAY, GET 15 PAGES FOR THE PRICE OF 8 PAGES This paper provides an overview and analysis of the threat and reality of biological terrorism and/or biological warfare in 21st Century, post-September 11th America (2001.
+This paper provides an overview and analysis of the threat and reality of biological terrorism and/or biological warfare in 21st Century, post-September 11th America.
 The first part of the paper conducts an overview of the potential sources of a biological attack, looking at both state actors and non-state actors, and examining the barriers that these potential attackers would have to overcome in order to carry off a large-scale attack using biological agents.
 The second part provides an overview of what experts have identified as the five "critical biological agents" that might be used as biological weapons: plague, botulism, tularemia, anthrax and smallpox.
 TAGS: bioterrorism biological terrorist threats anthrax botulism poison disease terrorism suicide terrorism terrorist organizations.
 APA Style.
 15 pages, 63 footnotes, 22 bibliographic sources.
 5,631 words.
-HALF OFF SALE HURRY ENDS TODAY

 RELATED PAPERS